 The Good Work Plan, born out of the Taylor Review into the treatment of flexible workers, has been criticised for being too vague and not addressing specifics such as the future of zero hours contracts, low wages and the implications of Brexit.
 However, the plan has broadly accepted most of Mathew Taylor’s recommendations and the government has embarked on a series of consultations designed, one hopes, to put more meat on the bone.
 Results of the latest consultations have been published this month, summaries of which can be found at gov.uk, and cover:

 - Measures to increase transparency in employees’ basic terms of engagement;

 - Improvements to agency workers’ pay and conditions

 - Enforcement of employment rights;

-Consultation on extending redundancy protection for pregnant employees
+Redundancy protection for pregnant employees

 Following research commissioned by the BEIS that found that one in nine women had been dismissed or made redundant following their return to work after having a baby, the government is consulting on whether to extend the current redundancy protection rights for up to six months after women return to work.
 The consultation ends on 5 April 2019.

 Minimum pension contributions to workplace pension schemes are going up again under automatic enrolment rules, following the increases last April.
 From 6 April 2019, minimum employee contributions will increase from 3% to 5% and employers’ minimum contributions will rise from 2% to 3%.
 Whilst the increase in the tax-free personal allowance should ease the potential loss of 2% salary into a pension scheme, and whilst these are statutory increases rather than imposed by employers, employers should ensure employees understand the changes and what it will mean in terms of any changes to their take home pay.
 Clearly, employers can take or share the burden of these increases with their staff – but it is the employer’s responsibility to make sure these increases are implemented appropriately.